Pseudolithos migiurtinus Jabba the Hut succulent with fuzzy ears (c) Debra Lee Baldwin

 Bizarre Succulents

-A bizarre succulent is one that suggests something it's not in an eerie way: a cancerous growth, reptile, bug or body part.
+A bizarre succulent is one that suggests something it's not in an eerie way: a cancerous growth, reptile, bug, undersea flora, or body part.
 When you take a second look and ponder what on earth it is, you experience a deliciously unsettling ah-ha (or bwa-ha-ha) moment.

 Of course, what's bizarre is in the eye of the beholder.
 The gallery below presents my own subjective choices.
-I spotted the specimens shown here at shows and sales of the Cactus & Succulent Society of America; in collector's gardens and greenhouses; and at succulent specialty nurseries.
+I spotted the specimens included here at shows and sales of the Cactus & Succulent Society of America, in collector's gardens and greenhouses, and at succulent specialty nurseries.

-If you're hoping to add any these or other bizarre succulents to your collection, I suggest checking these online sources: Mountain Crest Gardens and Rojas Succulents.
+Want to add some bizarre succulents to your collection?
+Online sources include Mountain Crest Gardens and Rojas Succulents.

 Bizarre Succulents Gallery